debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/analyzing/decode-cellular-payload-tpw.md

 3. Click **Refresh** icon.

-    -\> All packets of the current page of the Last packets list corresponding to the selected decoder have their payloads decoded.
+    -\&gt; All packets of the current page of the Last packets list corresponding to the selected decoder have their payloads decoded.

 4. Do one of the following: